Make an Account

 If FrameFinder shows that we have a frame but it has not yet been scanned, you can request that we scan the aerial photograph for you for a fee.
 For more information on scanning aerial photography, see Aerial Photography Scanning.
 For prices, see the Fees section below.

 We are unable to offer custom research at this time.
 Please utilize our online resources to determine which air photos may suit your needs.
 We are happy to answer any questions and point you in the right direction.

 Appointments may be made to view images for research purposes and/or before ordering scans.

 Maps and Atlases

 At this time, we do not have the resources to scan maps or atlases.
 You can make an appointment to visit the collection in person and take your own photographs, however.
 See the information below about in-person visits.

-Much of the geospatial data on our network files can be directly copied by using computers in the Interdisciplinary Research Collaboratory (depending on license restrictions).
+Much of the geospatial data on our network files can be directly copied by using computers in the DREAM Lab (depending on license restrictions).
 Data on CDs and DVDs can be checked out for 7 days.
 For all inquiries about accessing geospatial data, contact the Collaboratory directly.

 Patrons wishing to use reproductions of Geospatial Collection materials for either commercial/for-profit or non-profit use may be subject to permissions and usage fees.
 These fees are for one-time use and are in addition to royalties/licensing fees imposed by the copyright holder.
 See the Fees section below for current prices.